marissap/notesbymaris/content/l-t-s-python/index.md

     Hello World!
 ```

-- Okay, back to __ennumerate()__
-- It allows you to loop over a collection of items while keeping track of the current item’s index
+Let's return to the purpose of this note, __ennumerate()__.
+Ennumerate() allows you to loop over a collection of items while keeping track of the current item’s index.
+It iterates over the items via a for loop but tracks the index __and__ element instead of just one (depending on your use of range and len).
 ```python
     soccer_players = ["Ronaldo", "Hazard", "Mbappe"]